 Lerato Bambo of life from a bag

-The birthplace of Halloween and the Guinness World Record Book is located just 2 hours southeast from the capital city.
+The birthplace of Halloween and the Guinness World Record Book is located just 2 hours southeast of the capital city.

-Not only is Wexford is the perfect place to go for a day trip from Dublin but the beaches are among the most visited places in the country as Wexford is also the warmest region in Ireland.
+Not only is Wexford the perfect place to go for a day trip from Dublin, but the beaches are among the most visited places in the country, as Wexford is also the warmest region in Ireland.